Longshot (Marvel Comics): X-Factor

-Powers, abilities and equipment
+Powers and abilities

 Longshot was created through genetic engineering by Arize.
-Longshot has hollow bones, and three fingers and an opposable thumb on each hand.
-He also has leather-like skin, and two hearts.
-He is superhumanly acrobatic (speed, agility, dexterity, flexibility, reflexes/reactions, coordination, and balance), being able to evade blows by Spider-Man.
+Longshot has hollow bones and each of his hands has three fingers with an opposable thumb.
+His skin is like leather, and he has two hearts.
+He is acrobatic at a superhuman level (including his speed, agility, dexterity, flexibility, reflexes/reactions, coordination, and balance), being able to evade blows by Spider-Man.
 He also has advanced healing abilities.
 In Longshot #3, these abilities automatically healed him following several hits with high-powered laser beams and falling out of the sky and impacting a barn when his jetpack malfunctioned.

 Ann Nocenti, who co-created Longshot, says of his primary superhuman trait, "Longshot has access to probabilities and luck.
 He's lucky, he's miraculous in a way...he was born with this talent to have access to being lucky, and the problem is that he finds out that there's a flip side to luck.
 There are repercussions.
 If you pull probabilities towards yourself, you're probably taking them away from other people, so it's actually something that he shouldn't even be doing."
-He was genetically engineered and augmented by magical means to have certain superhuman abilities.
-The mystical augmentation gave him the ability to affect probability fields through psionic means to give himself "good luck" in his activities.
-This allows incredibly unlikely events to happen in Longshot's favor.
-This power operates even when Longshot does not consciously will it, and is tied into the positive aspects of his personality: should he attempt to use his powers for a selfish or evil act, or should lose hope, his powers will fail to function or even backfire, giving him bad luck.
-Echoing Nocenti's words on the adverse side effects of his powers, Longshot's luck is fickle, and can backfire if he overuses it, creating an equal and opposite "bad luck" effect elsewhere, that can affect others or even Longshot himself.
-Longshot's left eye glows brightly when he uses his superhuman powers.
+His genetic engineering was augmented using magic to give him superhuman abilities including the ability to alter probability fields using psionic means to bolster his activities with "good luck", meaning extremely unlikely events happen in his favor.
+This power operates even without Longshot consciously willing it, and is tied into the positive aspects of his personality: should he attempt to use his powers for a selfish or evil act, or should lose hope, his powers will fail to function or even backfire, giving him bad luck.
+Echoing Nocenti's words on the adverse side effects of his powers, Longshot's luck is fickle by nature, and can backfire when he overuses it, causing an equal and opposite effect of "bad luck" which can affect himself or others.

-Longshot can read "psychic imprints" that people leave on objects that they have handled, and thereby learn the thoughts that an individual had while handling the object, a phenomenon known as psychometry.
-He can also read a person's future in this manner.
-He can also telepathically "read" the recent memories of a person by making physical contact with him or her.
+Longshot is able to read "psychic imprints" when people leave them on objects they handle, allowing him to read the thoughts that individual experienced while in contact with the object, which is a phenomenon called psychometry.
+He is also able to read a person's future in this manner.
+Longshot is also able to telepathically "read" recent memories of people through physical contact with them.
 Nocenti elaborates on the psychometry thus: "If you picked up a hammer and used it to bang nails every day and Longshot went to read it, he may not read much of it, but if it was used to kill somebody, that would leave a bigger psychic imprint, even if somebody held an object and cried over it, he would feel that too.
 If someone's emotional or intense enough around an object, they'll imprint it stronger, so he can read that."

 A recurring aspect of stories he appeared in was the strong, spontaneous attraction that women exhibited to him, a trait with which he was genetically engineered.